-These issues are not so critical for commercial rooftop solar where a series of inverters will be linked to a string of panels.
+These issues are not so critical for commercial rooftop solar where a series of inverters will be linked to a string of solar panels.
 Any temporary point of failure is less significant as the power output of the rest of the system will not be degraded.

-Micro inverters are installed near or under each individual PV panel in your solar energy array.
+Micro-inverters are installed near or under each individual PV panel in your solar energy array.

-They convert the DC electricity from your solar panels into usable AC electricity BEFORE IT LEAVES YOUR ROOF, with no need for a separate string inverter located at your switchboard.
+Micro-inverters convert the DC electricity from your solar panels into usable AC electricity BEFORE IT LEAVES YOUR ROOF, with no need for a separate string inverter located at your switchboard.

 Some manufacturers are now integrating micro solar inverters into the solar panel itself.
 At Country Solar NT we typically mount them separately under the panels to protect them from the elements.